matthew-brett/greater-data-science/greater_data.md

 In universities, introductory courses in programming are now more likely to be taught in Python than other languages such as Java (perceived as attractive for industry) or Lisp / Scheme (admired for their purity of syntax and design).
-At the same time, Python has advanced rapidly as a language for scientific computing, with great expansion in coverage and quality of general scientific and domain specific libraries.
+At the same time, Python has advanced as a language for scientific computing, with great expansion in the range and quality of general scientific and domain specific libraries.
+The spread of Python into introductory and practical research computing means that students starting data analysis have a much more general set of tools to design and customize their analysis.

+As Python has become standard for scientific computing, it has started to change the way that we teach.
+When the student understands simple code in a language like Python, it is often revealing to use code to link the underlying mathematics to its implementation in code.
+Students can understand the math through the code, and explore the algorithms used for the analysis by reading and modifying the analysis code.

+### Agile development process

 ## References